osgirl/vpn-flight-checker/README.md

 # Description
-This is a program which monitors the flight price of a return ticket from London Gatewick to talin.
+This is a program which monitors the flight price of a return ticket from London Gatewick to Talin.
+Some [background](http://aetinkering.blogspot.com/2016/05/investigating-airline-prices-using-vpn.html).

 # Building
 Building